JuliaKramek/flights-elt-medallion-pipeline/README.md

 - date conversion
 - loading fact and dimension tables

-Python execution component (`silver_job.py`) is used as an executable transformation step.
+Optional Python transformation components may be used for execution support.

 ## Gold